Revealing Physical-World Semantic Vulnerabilities: Universal Adversarial Patch for Infrared Vision-Language Models: Conclusion

 \section{Conclusion}

-We present the first systematic study of universal physical adversarial patch attacks on infrared vision-language models and introduce \ourmethod{}, a universal physical patch framework for this setting.
-By combining curved-grid parameterization, unified objective design, and EOT+TPS-based robustness modeling, \ourmethod{} learns a single deployable patch that remains broadly effective across samples, tasks, and physical scenes.
-Experiments show consistent semantic degradation in classification, captioning, and VQA, together with meaningful cross-dataset and cross-model transfer and consistent real-world physical effectiveness.
-These results establish a concrete evaluation setting for physical semantic attacks on IR-VLMs, reveal a previously underexplored semantic vulnerability, and highlight the need for stronger system-level defenses against cross-modal semantic manipulation.
+We present a systematic study of universal physical adversarial patch attacks on infrared vision-language models and introduce \ourmethod{}, a universal physical patch framework for this setting.
+By combining curved-grid parameterization, representation-level objectives, EOT capture sampling, and TPS patch warping, \ourmethod{} learns a single deployable patch that degrades classification, captioning, and VQA, with measurable transfer, cross-category extension, and controlled real-scene effectiveness.
+These results establish a concrete evaluation setting for physical semantic attacks on IR-VLMs and highlight the need for stronger defenses against cross-modal semantic manipulation in practice.